kimberlylie/population/README.md

 # Indonesian Cities' Populous \#

-Trying out chart.js to depict a few cities in Indonesia's population.
+Trying out Chart.js to depict the population of the 5 largest cities in Indonesia.